opencarecc/opencareMakerPlaybook/is_there_a_process_i_can_follow.md

 |**Try not to make your special baby out of your idea**, and prototype.
 It's just the first one of a series, really.
 It will grow and be better and more solid thanks to the other world, just like your baby!|
 |**Be flexible, you're probably not this great mind you might have thought of, don't overestimate your intuitions**.
 It's with feedback from others, and sometimes conflict, that you can produce a better solution that will actually answer to a real problem.|
 |**Be patient, it might take a lot of iterations** and blind trial and error before you get to the right solution|

+At some point you might have a prototype that will actually answer to your users needs, congrats!
+But, unfortunately this is not guaranteed.
+You might spend a lot of time iterating and not finding the solution you are looking for.
+Maybe you can go back and try with one of the other discarded ideas!